 OPERATION AND MAINTENANCE OF PLANT

-Operation and maintenance of plant includes the management of the physical environment, as well as the planning and administration of maintenance and renovation activities of the college's plant.
+Operation and maintenance of plant consists of the management of the physical environment, as well as the planning and administration of maintenance and renovation activities of the College's student fee-supported plant.

-Extramural programs include activities that are not essential to core operations but enhance the mission of the college.
-These include student housing, student health services, and the parking garage.
+Extramural programs are supported by grants, contracts, gifts, and endowments for activities that are not essential to core operations but enhance the mission of the College.
+Self-supporting auxiliary enterprises such as student housing, student health services, and the parking garage, are also included.